facebook

 This subject introduces the fundamentals of machine learning principles and practices.
 It covers a range of machine learning models and algorithmic machine learning methods, such as supervised learning.

 This subject introduces the techniques and practices of programming and implementation of applications on multiple devices and platforms.
-Topics covered include an overview of how mobile applications are used in various industries, user interface and mobile application development across platforms.
+Topics covered include an overview of the mobile industry, user interface and mobile application development across platforms.

 This subject introduces the concepts of full-stack web-based applications.
 Topics covered include designing web pages and implementing the front-end and back-end technologies of a web application.
 Technological and design issues of web-based application development will also be discussed.